eddie-energy/architecture/arc42/06-runtime-view/index.md

 ### The Consumer Gives Consent to Eligible Party for Access to Historical Data

-The workflow of a consumer that provides their consent to an eligible party for access to historical data from a meter data portal is shown below:
+The workflow of a consumer that provides their consent to an eligible party for access to historical data from a Meter Data Portal is shown below:

 <div align="center">
 <img src="./figures/consent-for-historical-data-seq.png" width="700">